glowroot/glowroot/README.md

 `grunt serve` serves up the Glowroot web assets to the browser without the concat/minify/rev step, which makes testing/debugging much easier.
 It reverse proxies non- static resource requests to http://localhost:4000 to be handled by Glowroot.
 It also watches for changes to the files and performs live-reload of web assets inside the browser.

+## Integration tests

+The agent has an [integration test harness](agent-parent/it-harness) which is used to run tests using either a custom weaving class loader which is convenient for debugging inside your favorite IDE, or as a java agent which matches how it is used when monitoring applications.

+The agent's integration test harness is used to test the agent and all of its plugins.

+## WebDriver tests

+Thanks to [Sauce Labs](https://saucelabs.com), the [webdriver tests](agent-parent/webdriver-tests) run against Chrome (latest), Firefox (latest), IE (9, 10, 11) and Safari (6, 7, 8, 9) as part of every Travis CI build (see the jobs with TARGET=saucelabs).

 ## Microbenchmarks

 Microbenchmarks are written using the excellent [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmark harness.
 The microbenchmarks can be built and run under [agent-parent/benchmarks](agent-parent/benchmarks):